emoacht/ManagedNativeWifi/README.md

 ## Release Notes

-Ver 3.0 2025-7-3
+Ver 3.0.1 2025-7-4

  - __Add:__
    * ScanNetworksAsync overload method for specified SSID
    * EnumerateAvailableNetworks overload method for specified wireless interface
    * EnumerateBssNetworks overload method for specified wireless interface
-   * GetCurrentConnection method for specified wireless interface - This works with connected wireless LAN only.
+   * GetCurrentConnection method for specified wireless interface - This works only with connected wireless LAN.
-   * GetRssi method for specified wireless interface - This works with connected wireless LAN only.
+   * GetRssi method for specified wireless interface - This works only with connected wireless LAN.
-   * GetRealtimeConnetionQuality method for specified wireless interface - This works with connected wireless LAN only and on Windows 11 24H2 only.
+   * GetRealtimeConnetionQuality method for specified wireless interface - This works only with connected wireless LAN and only on Windows 11 24H2.
-   * IsConnectable property to AvailableNetworkInfo - This affects EnumerateAvailableNetworks & EnumerateAvailableNetworkGroups methods.
+   * IsConnectable property to AvailableNetworkPack - This affects EnumerateAvailableNetworks & EnumerateAvailableNetworkGroups methods.
    * New values of CipherAlgorithm, EncryptionType, BssType enum
  - __Breaking change:__
    * Remove: ConnectionMode & ProfileName properties from InterfaceConnectionInfo - This affects EnumerateInterfaceConnections method.
 If those properties are necessary, use GetCurrentConnection method.
    * Rename: OnlyDisconnectd of ScanMode enum to OnlyNotConnected